vuex-orm/vuex-orm/docs/guide/data/inserting-and-updating.md

 })
 ```

-The difference between the `insert` and `insert` method is whether to keep existing data or not.
+The difference between the `insert` and `create` method is whether to keep existing data or not.
 The `create` method is going to replace all existing data in the store and replace with the given data, while `insert` will create new data and leave existing data as is.

 ```js
 // Let's say this is the initial State.